Excessive or unwanted hair in women

 Women normally produce low levels of male hormones (androgens).
 If your body makes too much of this hormone, you may have unwanted hair growth.

 In most cases, the exact cause is never known.
 The condition often runs in families.

 A common cause of hirsutism is polycystic ovarian syndrome (PCOS).
 Women with PCOS and other hormone conditions that cause unwanted hair growth may also have:

 If these symptoms start suddenly, you may have a tumor that releases male hormones.

 Other, rare causes of unwanted hair growth may include:

-Rarely a woman with hirsutism will have normal levels of male hormones, and the specific cause of the unwanted hair growth cannot be identified.
+In rare cases, women with hirsutism have normal levels of male hormones, and the specific cause of the unwanted hair growth cannot be identified.

-The main symptom of this condition is the presence of coarse dark hairs in areas that are sensitive to male hormones.
+The main symptom of this condition is the presence of coarse dark hair in areas that are sensitive to male hormones.
 These areas include:

 Exams and Tests

 Your health care provider will examine you and ask about your symptoms.